 Adult Coloring –

 Coloring isn’t for kids anymore!
 There’s a reason why adult coloring books can be found in abundance in bookstores and even on bestsellers’ lists.
 The benefits of coloring are similar to other mindfulness practices such as yoga and meditation.
 Coloring can help slow down heart rate and respiration, loosen muscles, and stimulate the brain.
-Beautiful adult coloring books are available in bookstores and online.
+Beautiful adult coloring books are available in bookstores.
 Choose colored pencils, crayons, markers, pastels, or a combination.
 Time spent coloring together will have lasting health and bonding benefits.

 Nature walk –

 There’s no better time for a walk in nature than the months of autumn.
 Collect pinecones and brightly colored leaves to place in arrangement at home.
 Or take along some binoculars to assist in bird watching.
 Take digital photographs along the way and choose some to print and display or make into simple cards to give to friends and family.